Skip to main content

 FeatureCanvasScreen

-Adjusting transform causes filter re-renderNo (unless Canvas has per-pixel mode enabled)Yes
+Adjusting local/parent transforms causes filter re-renderNo (unless Canvas has pixel-perfect mode enabled)Yes